zulip/zulip/docs/documentation/helpcenter.md

 In such cases, you may be able to fix the problem by adding text in-app, where the user will see it as they are interacting with the feature.

+## Writing style

+Below are some general style and writing conventions that should be used as guidance when documenting Zulip's features.

 ### User interface

 When you refer to the features in the Zulip UI, you should **bold** the